koordinates/drf-bulk-editing/README.md

 1. The actual views are called, so access permissions etc are respected.
 2. The entire update is run in a transaction.
+3. The `url` field in each action should be either a site-relative URL or an absolute URL on the current site. `url` is optional for `create` actions.
-3. Response status codes:
+4. Response status codes:
     * Successful patches always receive a `204 No Content` response.
     * If only one unique error response code is returned, the entire patch receives that response code.
     * If there are more than one unique error code, the entire patch receives a 500 or 400 response (depending on whether there were any 5xx errors)
-4. By default, the actions are limited to subresources (so a `PATCH` to `/flobbits/` won't accept actions with `"url": "/other/"`.)
+5. By default, the actions are limited to subresources (so a `PATCH` to `/flobbits/` won't accept actions with `"url": "/other/"`.)

 # Limitations